Waidd/elasticmongoose/README.md

   });
 ```

-As usual, if you specified a index during the initialization, you do not have to give any options.
+As usual, if you specified an index during the initialization, you do not have to give any options.

 ## Refresh an index